ashish041/html-parser/README.md

 curl http://localhost:8080?url="http://www.google.com
 ```

-Please make sure web application not running on host machine before running in docker.
+Please make sure the web application is not running on the host machine before running in docker.
-Command to check whether web application running on port 8080
+Command to check whether web application running on port 8080.
 ```
 netstat -nlp |grep 8080
 ```